Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Biologically motivated application: Floral electrical fields

 \subsection{Floral signals in uniform electrical fields}

-Our first example follows the set-up presented in~\ref{subsec:uniform}.
+Our first example follows the setup presented in \cref{subsec:uniform}.
 We consider a flower in an atmospheric potential gradient, which we treat as some locally uniform electrical field such that:

-The question of interest is how does the presence of a flower deform this natural background field and provide electrical evidence of its presence at distance?
+The question of interest is how the presence of a flower deforms this natural background field and provides electrical evidence of its presence at a distance.
 The perturbation here compares the electrical field with and without the flower present.